 US-CERT encourages users and administrators to review the Google Chrome blog entry and apply the necessary updates.

-Mozilla Releases Security Updates for Firefox, Firefox ESR, and Thunderbird - Posted on Tuesday March 31, 2015
+Adobe Releases Security Updates for Flash Player, ColdFusion, and Flex - Posted on Wednesday April 15, 2015

-The Mozilla Foundation has released security updates to address vulnerabilities in Firefox, Firefox ESR, and Thunderbird.
-Exploitation of one of these vulnerabilities may allow a remote attacker to take control of an affected system.
+Apple has released security updates for OS X, iOS, Safari, and Apple TV to address multiple vulnerabilities.
+Exploitation of some of these vulnerabilities may allow a remote attacker to take control of the affected system.

 Available updates include:

 - OS X Yosemite v10.10.3 and Security Update 2015-004 for OS X Mountain Lion v10.8.5, OS X Mavericks v10.9.5, and OS X Yosemite v10.10 to v10.10.2